Constitution of the Southern Counties Amateur Bands Association

 4. Membership

-Associate Membership of scaba is open to any individual, not currently associated with a member band, who has an interest in brass bands.
-Individuals should write to the Secretary who will provide an application form, including fee detail.
+Individual Membership of scaba is open to any person not currently associated with a Member band, who is resident in the scaba area and has an interest in brass bands.

-The Executive Committee shall have the right to accept or refuse Membership or Associate Membership.
+The Executive Committee has the right to accept or refuse Membership.
 Should an application be refused, the fee will be refunded.
-Membership is to be renewed annually.

-Members and Associate Members agree to abide by the scaba Constitution, Safeguarding policy and any associated rules and regulations.
+Members agree to abide by the scaba Constitution, Safeguarding policy and any associated rules and regulations.
 They also agree to abide by any decisions and resolutions passed by scaba.
-Any Member or Associate Member who acts, in the opinion of the Executive Committee, in a manner not consistent with the aims and objectives of scaba may be suspended or expelled from scaba.
+The Executive Committee may suspend or expel any Member Band or Individual Member who they consider to have acted in a manner inconsistent with the aims and objectives of scaba.

 5. Officers and Management of scaba

-The following shall be Officers of scaba, and shall be elected at an Annual General Meeting.
-They must be a representative of a Member band, or an Associate Member:
+The following shall be Officers of scaba, and shall be elected at an Annual General Meeting for a term of 3 years.
+They must be a representative of a Member band or an Individual Member of the Association:

 a) Chairperson